maelfabien/maelfabien.github.io/_pages/bgd.md

 [VM's in Virtual Box](https://maelfabien.github.io/bigdata/VM) : Hadoop runs only on GNU/Linux platforms.
 Therefore, if you have another OS, you need to install Virtual Box.
 Virtual Box is a software that lets you create and run Virtual Machines.

+[Hadoop with the HortonWorks Sandbox (1/3)](https://maelfabien.github.io/bigdata/HortonWorks) : The Sandbox by Hortonworks is a straightforward, pre-configured, learning environment that contains the latest developments from Apache Hadoop, specifically the Hortonworks Data Platform (HDP).

 <br>